OCLC will end support for EZproxy on the Solaris 10 (x86) platform on December 31, 2018.

 Request a new DNS name and IP address from your network administrator.
 The IP address you request must be in the same subnet as the existing IP address on your server.

-If you use proxy by hostname, be sure to request the creation of the wildcard entry to point to the same address.
+If you use the suggested proxy by hostname configuration, be sure to request the creation of a wildcard entry to point to the same address.
 With proxy by hostname, you should also verify that the DNS entries with the Check DNS test.

 In most instances, you will see either hostname.hme0, hostname.le0, or hostname.eri0.
 If you see other files with any other names and are unfamiliar with configuring TCP/IP, you may want to consult with your system administrator before proceeding or contact firstname.lastname@example.org.

 4. Edit /etc/hosts and add a line for your new address and name such as: